owahlen/dvbsky_t980c/README.md

 sudo apt-get install lirc
 ```

-However, in eoan the lirc package has a bug that leads to a segmentation fault
+However, in Focal Fossa the lirc package has a bug that leads to a segmentation fault
 in the installation process.
 To solve this, copy the following files into
 the folder `/etc/lirc` and re-installing the lirc package.
 * [lircd.conf](ressources/lircd.conf)